Bonaventura Cavalieri: Work in geometry and the method of indivisibles

 Inspired by earlier work by Galileo, Cavalieri developed a new geometrical approach called the method of indivisibles to calculus and published a treatise on the topic, Geometria indivisibilibus continuorum nova quadam ratione promota, or Geometry, developed by a new method through the indivisibles of the continua.
 This was written in 1627, but was not published until 1635.
 In this work, Cavalieri considers an entity referred to in the text as 'all the lines' or 'all the planes' of a figure, an indefinite number of parallel lines or planes within the bounds of a figure that are comparable to the area and volume, respectively, of the figure.
 Later mathematicians, improving on his method, would treat 'all the lines' and 'all the planes' as equivalent or equal to the area and volume, but Cavalieri, in an attempt to avoid the question of the composition of the continuum, insisted that the two were comparable but not equal.

 These parallel elements are called indivisibles respectively of area and volume and provide the building blocks of Cavalieri's method, and are also fundamental features of integral calculus.
-He also used the method of indivisibles to calculate the result which is now written $\int_{0}^{1} x^2\,dx = \frac13$, in the process of calculating the area enclosed in an Archimedean Spiral, which he later generalised to other figures, showing, for instance, that the volume of a cone is one third of the volume of its circumscribed cylinder.
+He also used the method of indivisibles to calculate the result which is now written $\int_{0}^{1} x^2\,dx = \frac13$, in the process of calculating the area enclosed in an Archimedean Spiral, which he later generalised to other figures, showing, for instance, that the volume of a cone is one-third of the volume of its circumscribed cylinder.

 An immediate application of the method of indivisibles is Cavalieri's principle, which states that the volumes of two objects are equal if the areas of their corresponding cross-sections are in all cases equal.
 Two cross-sections correspond if they are intersections of the body with planes equidistant from a chosen base plane.
 (The same principle had been previously used by Zu Gengzhi (480–525) of China, in the specific case of calculating the volume of the sphere.)

-The method of indivisibles as set out by Cavalieri was powerful, but was limited in its usefulness in two respects.
+The method of indivisibles, as set out by Cavalieri, was powerful but was limited in its usefulness in two respects.
 First, while Cavalieri's proofs were intuitive and later demonstrated to be correct, they were not rigorous; second, his writing was dense and opaque.
 While many contemporary mathematicians furthered the method of indivisibles, the Geometria indivisibilibus critical reception was severe.
 Andre Taquet and Paul Guldin both published responses to the Geometria indivisibilibus.
-Guldin's critique, which was particularly in-depth, suggested that Cavalieri's method was derived from the work of Johannes Kepler and Bartolomeo Sovero, attacked his method for a lack of rigorousness, and then argues that there can be no meaningful ratio between two infinities, and therefore it is meaningless to compare one to another.
+Guldin's particularly in-depth critique suggested that Cavalieri's method was derived from the work of Johannes Kepler and Bartolomeo Sovero, attacked his method for a lack of rigorousness, and then argues that there can be no meaningful ratio between two infinities, and therefore it is meaningless to compare one to another.